Terms and Conditions

 2.4 The Fee is valid until the Service Expiry Date.
 Any revised pricing will be communicated by the Supplier to the Customer in advance of this expiry date.
 In the absence of notification these prices will remain.
 The Customer will be deemed to accept the new price by continuing to use the Services after the price change takes effect.
 If the Customer does not agree with the price changes, the Customer has the right to reject the changes by terminating this Agreement prior to the price change going ahead.

 2.5 The Customer will pay all applicable fees in accordance with these Terms and Conditions and, if applicable, any their related Agreement.
-Except as otherwise specified in these Terms and Conditions or, if applicable, any related Agreement, all payment obligations are final, non-cancellable and non-changeable, and all fees paid are non-refundable.
+Agreements are deemed accepted upon receipt of payment or written acceptance, whichever is dated earliest.
+Except as otherwise specified in these Terms and Conditions or, if applicable, any related Agreement, all payment obligations are final, non-cancellable and non-changeable.
+Any refunds made are at the sole discretion of the Supplier and are subject to an administration fee equivalent to the lesser amount of 3 months pro-rata subscription or time incurred by the Supplier to facilitate the Agreement.
+Time incurred by the Supplier is charged at £200.00 per hour (ex-VAT) and will be reviewed annually.

 2.6 Credit Card Payments.
 If the Customer elects to pay fees by credit card, the Customer agrees and warrants to the Supplier that the credit card information provided by the Customer to the Supplier is, and will be maintained as, true, complete, accurate and up to date, and that the Customer is authorised to use such payment instrument in connection with its subscription for the Service.
 The Customer agrees to pay and hereby authorises the Supplier to bill the Customer’s credit card in advance on a periodic basis in accordance with the Terms and Conditions and the applicable Agreement, if any, during the Term.
 The Customer will not chargeback any amounts paid to the Customer and will reimburse the Supplier for any chargeback fees associated with the foregoing.